On the Anniversary of All My Children’s Last ABC Broadcast, We Open a Scrapbook Full of Rare Photos and Bittersweet Memories

 September 23, 2011, is a day that lives in infamy among soap fans: It marks the broadcast of the last episode of All My Children that ABC would ever air.
 Yes, the daytime drama, which premiered shortly early in 1970, would go on to be resurrected like so many of Dr. David Hayward’s patients.
 But the short-lived Online Network reboot was ahead of its time, a wonderful idea that back then, was only half-baked.
 As such, it went over about as well as the soap’s attempt to replace Rebecca Budig as Greenlee Smythe.

-But now, nearly a decade later, we don’t want to reflect on the bad times, the sad times.
+But now, more than a decade later, we don’t want to reflect on the bad times, the sad times.
 Rather, we want to remember when we all had a home away from home in Pine Valley, when we thrilled to the exploits of Susan Lucci’s insatiable Erica Kane, when we could imagine being comforted by Joe Martin’s wise words or his wife Ruth’s warm embrace, when the most heartbreaking thing we could imagine was newlywed Jenny Gardner’s death by exploding jet ski.